I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 - The caller is limited to Step Functions / EventBridge

-- You do not want to create an execute-api URL from API Gateway as an entry point
+- You don't want to create an execute-api URL of API Gateway as an entry point

-- You want to use the same Connection with EventBridge API Destinations (use of Private Connection with API Destinations is not verified in this article)
+- You want to use the same Connection with EventBridge API Destination (use of Private Connection with API Destination is not verified in this article)

 - You want VPC Lattice Resource Configuration / Resource Gateway to be the center of access control

-- API Gateway's API management features (throttling, usage plans, etc.) are not needed
+- API management features of API Gateway (throttling, usage plans, etc.) are not needed

 Cases where API Gateway REST API + VPC Link v2 is suitable:

-- You simply want to call an Internal ALB from Step Functions and keep the configuration simple
+- You just want to call an Internal ALB from Step Functions and keep the configuration simple

 - You want to configure access control clearly with IAM authentication + resource policy